verlok/blog-11ty/content/blog/preparing-for-interaction-to-next-paint-inp-core-web-vital-google/index.md

 Tasks are any piece of discrete work that the browser does.
 Tasks include rendering, layout, parsing, and compiling and executing scripts.
 When tasks become long tasks—that is, 50 milliseconds or longer—they block the main thread from being able to respond quickly to user inputs.

-Another option is to consider using APIs such as `isInputPending` and the Scheduler API. `isInputPending` is a function that returns a boolean value that indicates whether a user input is pending.
+Another option is to consider using APIs such as `isInputPending` and the Scheduler API. `isInputPending` is a function that returns a boolean value that indicates whether user input is pending.
 If it returns true, you can yield to the main thread so it can handle the pending user input.
 [Check out `isInputPending`](https://web.dev/optimize-long-tasks/#yield-only-when-necessary) to yield only when necessary.

 The Scheduler API is a more advanced approach, which allows you to schedule work based on a system of priorities that take into account whether the work being done is user-visible or backgrounded.
 [Check out the Scheduler API](https://web.dev/optimize-long-tasks/#a-dedicated-scheduler-api).